-If you stay at Marriott hotels often, but not often enough to earn Platinum Elite status, you may be missing out on perks like free lounge access, room or suite upgrades, free breakfast, etc. You don’t necessarily need to stay more nights at Marriott hotels to get to Platinum status, though.
-In this guide you’ll find a number of shortcuts to achieve Platinum status more easily…
+If you stay at Marriott hotels often, but not often enough to earn high level Elite status, you may be missing out on perks like free lounge access, room or suite upgrades, free breakfast, etc. You don’t necessarily need to stay more nights at Marriott hotels to get to high level status, though.
+In this guide you’ll find a number of shortcuts to achieve Platinum status or Titanium status more easily…

-Marriott Bonvoy is Marriott’s loyalty program.
 One cool thing about Marriott Bonvoy, besides its delightful name, is that elite perks are pretty good for a hotel chain of its size.
 Unfortunately, Marriott doesn’t apply the same benefits uniformly across their brands, and even within brands some properties are allowed exceptions.
-Still, I find that Platinum perks at Marriott hotels are
+Still, I find that Platinum or Titanium perks at Marriott hotels are

 often sometimes very good.
 You can find everything you need to know about Marriott Bonvoy in our complete guide.